 The main reason you might consider adding the MBE and taking the longer exam is to hedge a lower written score with a high MBE score.
-I’m talking a bare minimum of 1440 scaled on the MBE (or very roughly about 130/200 questions correct).
+I’m talking an absolute bare minimum of 1390 scaled on the MBE (or very roughly about 123/200 questions correct).

 Most experienced attorneys tend to overestimate their writing ability on the essays and especially the performance test, for good reason.
 They come to find (sometimes too late) that writing like a bar taker is different from writing like a lawyer.
 Take that into consideration when you make your decision.

-If you can’t hit 1440 scaled on the written portion (at least an average raw score of 62.5), you can balance it out with a higher MBE score.
+If you can’t hit 1390 scaled on the written portion (roughly at least an average raw score of 60), you can balance it out with a higher MBE score.

-Your limited time may be better spent focusing on writing solid essays (by being able to identify relevant issues and recall the rules) and performance tests.
+Your limited time may be better spent focusing on writing solid essays (by being able to identify relevant issues and recall the rules in IRAC format) and performance tests.

 So, if you are very strong in multiple choice or the MBE subjects, then yes, taking the full exam may work out better for you.
-Again, by strong, I mean you should expect to score at least 1440 scaled on the MBE.
+Again, by strong, I mean you should expect to score at the very least 1390 scaled on the MBE.
 Here are some examples of past score reports to get a sense of what that looks like.

 On the other hand, if you aren’t that strong in multiple choice or the MBE subjects, taking the full exam won’t help you out much.

 In fact, you’re less likely to pass either type of exam (General Exam or Attorneys’ Exam) if you are weak in the MBE subjects.

 Regardless of whether or not you choose to include the second day (MBE), you will still need to be solid on the MBE subjects because you will see at least 3, if not 4, MBE subjects tested across the 5 essays (and sometimes PT), including crossovers.

-Otherwise, stick to the one-day Attorneys’ Exam and focus on writing solid bar essays.
-This category of articles will get you started on writing like a bar taker.
+Otherwise, stick to the one-day Attorneys’ Exam and focus on writing solid bar essays and PTs.

 What have other out-of-state attorneys done?